More about this area

-Hertfordshire covers 634 square miles, 70 percent of the county is designated as rural, whilst four population centres have over 50,000 residents: Hemel Hempstead, St Albans, Stevenage and Watford.
-The standard of living is mostly high, with low unemployment and residents generally healthy, well-educated and well paid, however there are areas of deprivation and social exclusion.
-The population of 1.18m continues to increase, rapidly rising from 1.02m in 2001.
+Hertfordshire covers 634 square miles, with 70 percent of the county designated rural.
+Four population centres, Hemel Hempstead, St Albans, Stevenage and Watford, have over 50,000 residents.
+The standard of living is mostly high, unemployment low and residents healthy, well educated and well paid, however, there are areas of deprivation and social exclusion.
+The population of 1.18m continues to increase, rising rapidly from 1.03m in 2001.
 19.2 percent of residents are from ethnic minority groups.

-The constabulary maintains a strong local policing focus through ten community safety partnerships aligned to local authority areas.
-Each has dedicated neighbourhood, local response and crime teams, supported by inter-agency partnerships and centralised specialist support.
-There is significant collaboration, chiefly through its strategic alliance with Bedfordshire and Cambridgeshire which provides protective services and a range of other operational and support functions increasing effectiveness and efficiency.
+Ten community safety partnerships (CSPs), aligned to local authority areas, maintain a strong local policing focus.
+Each CSP has dedicated neighbourhood, local response and crime teams, supported by inter-agency partnerships and centralised specialist support.
+Significant collaboration, chiefly through a strategic alliance with Bedfordshire and Cambridgeshire, provides protective services and a range of operational and support functions increasing effectiveness and efficiency.

-Keeping people safe through safeguarding, in particular those who are vulnerable, remains a key priority.
-The constabulary has collaborated with partner agencies to further strengthen this area during the last year including, for example, the fire and rescue service.
+Keeping people safe through safeguarding and in particular those who are vulnerable, remains a key priority.
+The Constabulary continues to collaborate with partner agencies to strengthen this area including, for example, the fire and rescue service.
 Additionally there has been increased resourcing and focus within the force control room ensuring improved handling of incoming calls and the management of risk to the public.

 Disclaimer: the above statement has been prepared by Hertfordshire Constabulary.
 The views and information in it are not necessarily those of HMICFRS.